πΆπΌ Present self meets 18-year-old self

 Lukas, that's too much cardio.
 You'll lose muscle doing that.
 Eat more, do fewer reps. - 18-year-old-Lukas

-When I looked at old pictures from when I was younger than 20 years old, I feel a sense of pride but also a limitation.
+When I look at old pictures from when I was 20 years old, I feel a sense of pride.

-On vacation, a gym within 1km and an All You Can Eat Buffet were a requirement.
+On vacation, a gym within 1km from my hotel and an All You Can Eat Buffet were requirements I ticked in my "hotel search filter". lol

-But this phase of life also came to an end.
-Now I feel a lot better in my body and can go on vacation without dumbbells in my luggage. Β Endurance sports is no longer a dirty word π
+This phase also came to an end.
+Latest when I ran a marathon.
+Now I feel a lot better in my body and can go on holiday without dumbbells in my luggage.
+Cardio is no longer a cuss word πŸ˜‰

 I learned how important time and energy management is.